TurkServer/docs/index.md

 });
 ```

-In our new method `goToExitSurvey()`, we first grab the Javascript object corresponding to the user's current experiment.
+In our new method `goToExitSurvey()`, we first grab the JavaScript object corresponding to the user's current experiment.
 (TurkServer uses the terms "instance" and "experiment" interchangeably; I will try to stick to "experiment.)
 Then we call the `teardown()` method of this object, which ends the experiment.
 So this point the user goes back to the lobby, and then the SimpleAssigner sends him to the exit survey, so he can submit the HIT.

 We've talked a lot about the SimpleAssigner, but we haven't actually yet told our app that we want to use it.
 To do so, we need to create a **batch** for our HIT, and then add the SimpleAssigner to this batch.
 Recall that a batch is a way of defining TurkServer-specific properties of our HIT, and the assigner type is one of these properties.